Supreme Court considers if state secrets claim can end Muslim men’s lawsuit against FBI

 After two hours of dense legal argument, it seemed the justices were looking for a narrow way to disagree with the appeals court and perhaps vacate its ruling, but also to allow some room for the case to proceed.

-The government has asserted state secrets privilege, and says much of the suit should be dismissed because the government cannot defend itself without revealing evidence that could threaten national security.
+The government has asserted the state secrets privilege, and says much of the suit should be dismissed because the government cannot defend itself without revealing evidence that could threaten national security.

 “The need for the executive [branch] to protect information pertaining to the nation’s security, as being part of the presidential prerogative and the executive branch necessity, goes all the way back to the founding,” said Deputy Solicitor General Edwin Kneedler.